 Regardless, whenever impeachment is openly discussed, it becomes a good time to examine the last president to resign

-The Watergate saga began with the arrest of “the plumbers” while they were breaking into the Democratic National Committee headquarters June 17, 1972.
+The Watergate saga began with the arrest of “the plumbers” while they were breaking into the Democratic National Committee headquarters on June 17, 1972.
 Within three months, the burglars, some of whom had direct links to the White House, were indicted by a federal grand jury.

 Their trial began before former President Richard Nixon had sworn into his second term, and it produced little of today’s ambiguity, with the jury finding the burglars guilty in a mere ninety minutes.